tim-jc/coastal/README.md

 # coastal workflow

-1 - open gpx_processor.R, crop ride to size and convert to .csv
+1 - open coastal_vis_functions.R, add new ride to activities tibble in the correct order

-2 - open coastal_vis_functions.R, add new ride to ride_levels in the correct order
+2 - open strava_scraper.R, pull down new ride data and work out start and end times to crop the ride correctly.
+Add these times to the activities tibble in the functions script.

-2 - open coastal_visualisation.R.
-This will flag any locations that are missing reverse geocoding (ie. no postcode)
+3 - use the cropping times to update the SQLite DB

-3 - open reverse_geocoder.R and code any locations with missing data
+4 - open reverse_geocoder.R and code any locations with missing data

-4 - run coastal_visualisation.R to produce visualisations
+5 - run coastal_visualisation.R to produce visualisations

 5 - export png and convert to CMYK colourspace following these instructions - https://www.istudiopublisher.com/help-pages/pgs/cmyk-colors.html